Govt adds 70 more unapproved projects for Balochistan

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: In order to get support of Balochistan National Party (BNP) Mengal, the government made adjustments in development programme funded by Center and inserted over 70 unapproved projects without seeking prior approval of National Economic Council (NEC).
+ISLAMABAD: In order to get support of Balochistan National Party (BNP) Mengal, the government made adjustments in development programme funded by the Centre and inserted over 70 unapproved projects without seeking prior approval of the National Economic Council (NEC).

 These over 70 projects include water and power as well as for construction of roads for certain parts of the Balochistan.
-Without changing overall size of federal Public Sector Development Programme (PSDP) of Rs701 billion for 2019-20, the government after presenting budget before the Parliament has made changes in the PSDP and published new PSDP book after insertion of over 70 unapproved projects for certain districts of Balochistan just ahead of approval of the budget.
-The Parliament is likely to approve the budget 2019-20 anytime this week.
+Without changing the overall size of federal Public Sector Development Programme (PSDP) of Rs701 billion for 2019-20, the government after presenting the budget before the parliament has made changes in the PSDP and published a new PSDP book after insertion of over 70 unapproved projects for certain districts of Balochistan just ahead of approval of the budget.
+The parliament is likely to approve the budget 2019-20 anytime this week.

-All these changes were made into PSDP for 2019-20 without getting approval of National Economic Council (NEC).
-The official quarters believe that the NEC is recommending body and the Parliament is going to approve the federal development budget 2019-20 including fresh PSDP.
+All these changes were made into the PSDP for 2019-20 without getting approval of the National Economic Council (NEC).
+The official quarters believe that the NEC is a recommending body and the parliament is going to approve the federal development budget 2019-20 including the fresh PSDP.

-When contacted to Secretary Planning Division Zafar Hasan on Thursday and inquired about reasons for publishing new PSDP book as new projects for Balochistan made part of it and why it was done without seeking prior approval of NEC, in a written reply he stated that while approving PSDP the NEC authorised Ministry of Planning, Development and Reforms (PDR) to make changes in the PSDP while remaining within the overall size of the PSDP.
+When Secretary Planning Division Zafar Hasan was contacted on Thursday and inquired about the reasons for publishing new PSDP book as new projects for Balochistan made part of it and why it was done without seeking prior approval of NEC, in a written reply he stated that while approving PSDP the NEC authorised the Ministry of Planning, Development and Reforms (PDR) to make changes in the PSDP while remaining within the overall size of the PSDP.

 The new published version of PSDP for 2019-20 showed that the federal government inserted 28 unapproved projects of Power Division related to Balochistan as the government allocated Rs9 million for 11KV Line Room from Dalbandan to Killi Haji Mir Azeem Sargasha District Chagai, Rs30 million for 33KV Grid Station for Kashangi District Nushki, Rs50 million for 33KV Grid Station for Tootozai District Kharan, Rs90 million for construction of 132KV Grid Station in Kapoto area District Kalat, Rs150 million for construction of 132KV Grid Station in Omach District Khuzdar, Rs600 million for construction of 132KV Mashkay Quetta Electric Supply Company, Rs25 million for construction of 33KV Grid Station in Ghurak area Nail District Khuzdar, Rs20 million for construction of grid station 33KV Hazarganji Quetta, Rs90 million for consultancy services for feasibility study water pumping in Balochistan area, Rs27.350 million for conversion of LT lines into ABC works in Khuzdar city, Rs100 million for distributed generation schemes, Rs70 million for establishment of new distribution lines for electrification in villages of Khuzdar, Rs45 million for grid station at Ahmedwai 33KV District Nusuki, Rs20 million for installation of 1500 units solar energy for Aamari District Chaghai, Rs20 million for installation of 1500 units solar energy in district Nushuki, Rs20 million for off grid merged district of Balochistan, Rs80 million for provision of 2000 homes solar kits for NA-268, Rs17 million for provision of 50KV transformers and 20 poles for NA-268, Rs4 million for provision of 50KV transformers for district Chaghai, Rs14 million for provision of 50KV transformers in district Chaghi, Rs1210 million for supply of utilities to Special Economic Zones and Rs30 million for village electrification in NA-266.